Designing protocols - 9.5 - Designing a complete protocol

 The liquid dispense will also contain safeguard liquid.
 Check liquid and safeguard volumes.

-The {zeroSpeed.StepRef} {zeroSpeed.SpeedName} is set to zero and would cause protocol execution to fail
+The {zeroSpeed.StepRef} {zeroSpeed.SpeedName} is set to zero and would cause protocol execution to fail.

 Destination has not been specified.